Vladimir-csp/uwsm/README.md

 Ensure your WM runs `wayland-session finalize` at startup:

-- it fills systemd and dbus environments with essential vars set by WM: `WAYLAND_DISPLAY`, `DISPLAY` (other vars can be given by names as arguments)
+- it fills systemd and dbus environments with essential vars set by WM: `WAYLAND_DISPLAY`, `DISPLAY` (other vars can be given by names as arguments, they also will be added to cleanup list)
 - if environment export is successful, it signals WM service readiness via `systemd-notify --ready`

 Example snippet for sway config: